Alethio/ethereum-lite-explorer/README.md

 - have a choice of infura networks and be able to swith between them
   From the control panel obtain your Infura Project ID

-  Update `.env.local` file and set `VUE_APP_INFURA_ACCOUNT` to your project id to get a dropdown of all the available Infura networks.
+  Update `.env.local` file and set `VUE_APP_INFURA_PROJECT_ID` to your project id to get a dropdown of all the available Infura networks.

 Start Lite explorer
 ```sh